 Chad Orzel, associate professor and chair of the Physics and Astronomy Department, published an invited review article in the Comments on Atomic, Molecular and Optical Physics series in the journal Physica Scripta.
 "Searching for New Physics Through Atomic, Molecular and Optical Precision Measurements," describes a number of experiments that are searching for physics beyond the Standard Model of particle physics.
-Read the full text of the article by clicking here.

 Richard Wilk, professor of mechanical engineering, has been appointed chair of the Schenectady County Environmental Advisory Council.
 SCEAC advises the county legislature and provides a liaison between the community and county government on issues related to environmental quality and natural resources.